HCDE 300 Foundations of Human Centered Design & Engineering (5)

 Current Directed Research group descriptions

-Special topics in technical communication to be offered occasionally by permanent or visiting faculty members.
+Advanced special topics in human centered design and engineering to be offered occasionally by permanent or visiting faculty members.

 HCDE 499 Special Projects (1–5, max.
 10)*